Fire-Wise Maintenance: A Seasonal Checklist for Santa Cruz Gardeners

 Fire season is here.
 Focus on maintaining what you've done and staying vigilant during peak risk months.

-Water plants in Zone 0 and Zone 1 to keep moisture content high
+Water any plants in Zone 0 and Zone 1 to keep moisture content high (note: Zone 0 should have minimal vegetation, limited to a few low, non-woody plants in containers on hardscape if any)

 Check for and remove any dead or dying plant material